irisnet/irisnet/WHITEPAPER.md

 * `Requests ([]ServiceRequest)`: The service requests to be posted

-* `RequestDeposits ([]int64)`: The consumer must put down for each request a deposit (in terms of iGas amount) that is greater than the value of `MinRequestDeposit`; this deposit is meant to incentivize the consumer to acknowledge receipt of service responses in a timely manner (see `ConfirmServiceResponseTx`).
+* `RequestDeposits ([]int64)`: The consumer must put down for each request a deposit (in terms of IRIS amount) that is greater than the value of `MinRequestDeposit`; this deposit is meant to incentivize the consumer to acknowledge receipt of service responses in a timely manner (see `ConfirmServiceResponseTx`).

 The application will verify that each request is coming from a consumer